How Vanguard can help you save for college

 What you can expect from Vanguard

 Our expenses and fees are among the lowest in the industry.* And the less money taken out of your account earnings, the more stays in your account—getting you closer to your goal.

 We hire top investment professionals with the experience and expertise needed to manage your investments.

 We've grown into one of the largest 529 plan money managers.** So you can count on us to be here for you now and in the long run.

-The Vanguard 529 Plan has earned a "Gold" rating from Morningstar.† In fact, we've received the highest Morningstar rating each year since the plan started.
+The Vanguard 529 Plan has earned a "Silver" rating from Morningstar.†

 Simplicity is the name of the game.
 You can get started in a few simple steps.
 And adding to your savings and managing your account is easy.